benjiebob/SMALify/README.md

 WARNING: This public respository is still in beta...
-There has been a considerable rewrite (particularly swapping ChumPy with Neural Mesh Renderer, using PyTorch etc.) since the original paper.
+There has been a considerable rewrite (particularly swapping ChumPy with PyTorch3D, using PyTorch etc.) since the original paper.
 I am bringing this up to speed in my free moments, but for now, please use at your own risk :)

 # Creatures Great and SMAL
 Fitting code used as part of the [Creatures Great and SMAL](https://arxiv.org/abs/1811.05804) paper.

 ## Installation
 1. Clone the repository with submodules and enter directory